M-earnest/tutorial_jupyter_books/content/3_create/setup-files.md

 #### Adapting the toc.yml/Table of Contents

 To add your course content, simply provide the path to your newly created or adapted file, including the respective filename to this document.
 For this, you can simply copy-paste the existing lines of the provided "toc.yml" and exchange the example filenames with your own filenames.
-It is further easiest if you simply adapt the `index.md` file provided with our template as the `"root"`, i.e. the landing page of a website.
+It is further easiest if you simply adapt the `index.md` file provided with our template as the `root`, i.e. the landing page of a website.

 In practice, the provided structure for our template looks like the following.